$0 Alberta Adoption Quick-Start Checklist

 Who it's for: Families open to adopting a child over age 5, a sibling group, or a child with special needs (as defined by ACFS — this encompasses a broad range including age, medical needs, and sibling status).

-What it costs: $0 to $2,000 total.
+What it costs: $0 to $1,500 total.
 There are no agency fees.
-Families typically pay for their own Criminal Record Check with Vulnerable Sector verification ($50–$150), Child Intervention Record Check, and possibly a medical report fee.
-The government covers the home study, training, and placement costs.
+Families may still have costs for background checks, medical reports, and court filing; the government covers the application, training, and placement costs.

 What the ongoing support looks like: Families who adopt from government care may qualify for Supports for Permanency (SFP).
 As of April 1, 2026, daily maintenance rates are: